-Despite injury in 2019, there was talk that Dylan Moses would have been a first-round pick in last year’‘s draft.
-He returned to Alabama to add tape to an already impressive portfolio and is expected to cement his stock as an early first-round pick.
-A heavy-hitting, bullet out of the gun linebacker, Moses is one of the best defensive players in the 2021 NFL Draft class.
+Despite injury in 2019, there was talk that Dylan Moses would have been a first-round pick in last year's draft.
+He returned to Alabama to add tape to an already impressive portfolio.
+Although he wasn't as impressive in 2020, he should still warrant an early round selection.
+A heavy-hitting, bullet out of the gun linebacker, Moses is one of the best linebackers in the 2021 NFL Draft class.

 With a number of offensive linemen set to hit free agency at the end of the year, it wouldn't be a shock to see the Arizona Cardinals address the offensive line early in the 2021 NFL Draft.
 Although the defense has shown improvement from last year following a defensive-minded 2020 class, there are needs at EDGE -- even after signing J.J.
 Watt -- and cornerback to consider in this 4 round 2021 NFL mock draft.

 A 6'5", 316 pounds, behemoth of a man, Creed Humphrey has put his size and strength to great use as the anchor of what is consistently one of the best offensive lines in college football.
 A former high school wrestler, Humphrey uses those skills to dominate at the line of scrimmage and also has the football intelligence to help direct the rest of the offensive line.

 Despite impressive performances from Maxx Crosby, the Las Vegas Raiders remain one of the least productive pass-rushing units in the NFL.
 They should look to address this with either a defensive tackle or EDGE prospect in the 2021 NFL Draft.
 Or maybe both.
 Recent moves would suggest they will need to add offensive line pieces.
 However, they are one of a small number of teams who can afford to address that in free agency.
 Another defensive area of need is in the secondary following the release of Lamarcus Joyner.

 A playmaking quarterback who can get the job done by air or by land.
 Trey Lance has an impressive array of throws in his repertoire but can make magic with his legs when required.
 The quality of the opposition he has faced is the big question mark against his 2021 NFL Draft stock, but North Dakota State alum Carson Wentz has proven that Bison quarterbacks can succeed in the NFL.